 Take zidovudine tablets, capsules, and syrup with or without food.

-Before use, zidovudine concentrate for intravenous infusion is diluted with dextrose (sugar dissolved in water).
-The diluted concentrate is given through a needle into a vein.
+Before use, zidovudine solution for intravenous infusion is diluted with dextrose (sugar) dissolved in water.
+The diluted solution is given slowly (over 1 hour) through a needle or catheter into a vein.

 If you take too much zidovudine, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.